Biscozum/mobkit_calendar/README.md

       * ***(Enum)*** agenda
       `Agenda view`
     * **`bool popupEnable`** - Determines whether a popup will open when the event is clicked.
-    * **`CalendarPopupConfigModel calendarPopupConfigModel`** - DIt allows you to customize the Popup that will open when the event is clicked.
+    * **`CalendarPopupConfigModel calendarPopupConfigModel`** - It allows you to customize the Popup that will open when the event is clicked.
       * **(double)** popupHeight
       `Popup height`
       * ***(double)*** popupWidth